mailsac/mailsac-examples/websocket_examples/receive-mail.rst

    const WebSocket = require('ws');
    const log = console.log; // eslint-disable-line

-   // Mailsac uses secure web sockets.
-This is the web socket API base endpoint. const BASE_URL = 'wss://sock.mailsac.com/incoming-messages';
+   // Mailsac uses secure WebSockets.
+This is the WebSocket API base endpoint. const BASE_URL = 'wss://sock.mailsac.com/incoming-messages';

    // In this example, we pull the username and API key from environment variables.